Anastasia (1997 film): Voice cast

-Victoria Clark, Billy Porter, Patrick Quinn, J.K.
-Simmons, and Lillias White were among the ensemble and character voices.
+Victoria Clark, Billy Porter, Patrick Quinn, J. K. Simmons, and Lillias White were among the ensemble and character voices.
+Eric Bogosian voiced Lazingo, Rasputin's pet raven, in deleted scenes.

 Production

 Development

-In May 1994, the Los Angeles Times reported that Don Bluth and Gary Goldman had signed a long-term deal to produce animated features with 20th Century Fox, with the studio channeling more than $100 million in constructing a new animation studio.
+In May 1994, Don Bluth and Gary Goldman had signed a long-term deal to produce animated features with 20th Century Fox, with the studio channeling more than $100 million in constructing a new animation studio.
 They selected Phoenix, Arizona, for the location of Fox Animation Studios because the state offered the company about $1 million in job training funds and low-interest loans for the state-of-the-art digital animation equipment.
 It was staffed with 300 artists and technicians, a third of whom worked with Bluth and Goldman in Dublin, Ireland, for Sullivan Bluth Studios.
-For their first project, the studio insisted they select one out of a dozen existing properties which they owned where Bluth and Goldman suggested adapting The King and I and My Fair Lady, though Bluth and Goldman felt it would be impossible to improve on Audrey Hepburn's performance and Lerner and Loewe's score.
-Following several story suggestions, including Bill Kopp’s cancelled Betty of the Jungle, the idea to adapt Anastasia (1956) originated from Fox Filmed Entertainment CEO Bill Mechanic.
-They would later adapt story elements from Pygmalion with the peasant Anya being molded into a regal woman.
-The budget was $53 million.
+For their first project, the studio insisted they select one out of a dozen existing properties which they owned where Bluth and Goldman suggested adapting The King and I and My Fair Lady, though Bluth and Goldman said it would be impossible to improve on Audrey Hepburn's performance and Lerner and Loewe's score.
+Following several story suggestions, the idea to adapt Anastasia (1956) originated from Fox Filmed Entertainment CEO Bill Mechanic.
+They later adapted story elements from Pygmalion with the peasant Anya being molded into a regal woman.